 Some of the biggest companies in the world started with just two people.
 Jobs and Wozniak.
 Hewlett and Packard.
 Or, in our case, James Golden and Bill Morean.
-Jabil started with a business partnership between two men, and we've never forgotten the importance or power of a relationship.
+Jabil started with a business partnership between two people, and we've never forgotten the importance or power of a relationship.
 That's why we focus on building strong and effective supplier relationships.

 COVID-19 has brought the issue and associated risk of single-sourcing to the forefront of supply chain leaders' thoughts.
-In a recent Jabil-sponsored survey of more than 700 supply chain decision-makers, nine out of 10 reported direct business impact from sourcing issues.
+In a 2020 Jabil-sponsored survey of more than 700 supply chain decision-makers, nine out of 10 reported direct business impact from sourcing issues.
 No wonder 43% stated that effectively assessing their existing supplier base will be a key part of their supply chain strategy in the next two years.

 Moreover, as a result of battling the fallout from COVID-19, more companies are looking to external support.
 According to our survey, 40% are adjusting their sourcing partnerships and 30% are expanding their EMS partnerships.
 Others are looking for manufacturing partners to absorb risk and tackle challenges.

 Supplier relationships have evolved significantly over the past few years as original equipment manufacturers (OEMs) have increasingly begun to outsource non-core competencies, thus making them more reliant on partners for innovation, security of supply, risk absorption, corporate social responsibility and cost savings.
 This dynamic is changing supplier relations, evolving them into a competitive advantage and making them more vital to bottom-line success.
 Supplier relationship management is now front and center.